usaid-cs/yesterday-i-learned/random.md

 - Because of the way RAID 5 is constructed ("one drive worth of space is redundant"), [the fewer drives you have, the safer the data is.](http://www.ecs.umass.edu/ece/koren/architecture/Raid/raidiator.html)
 - [Pagpag food](https://en.wikipedia.org/wiki/Pagpag) is Tagalog (Filipino) for garbage food salvaged from dumpsters.
 - The loading spinner is also called the [Throbber](https://en.wikipedia.org/wiki/Throbber).
-- Browning your ground beef with mozzarella cheese is a perfect way to waste your mozzarella cheese.
 - A _nit_ is [one candela per square meter (cd/m2)](https://www.lifewire.com/understanding-nits-lumens-brightness-4125499).
 An _ANSI Lumen_ is "the amount of light that is reflected off of a one square meter area that is one meter from a one candela light source," equivalent to whatever nits divided by 3.426 (for projectors only?)
 - Everything is soldered onto the Dell Inspiron 7000 series.
 They are worth nothing no matter how good the specs are.
 - Privation pretty much means deprivation.
 Of food and stuff.